 • All team members share the goal that corresponds with the Client’s needs: deliver the product regularly with certain defined frequency, capacity and velocity.

 • The team is guided by the project manager.
-But, as opposed to the fixed-price approach, the Client can directly communicate with other team members and participate in management of the main aspects:
+But, as opposed to the fixed-price approach, the Client can directly communicate with other team members and participate in the management of the main aspects:

 – Scope (prioritization of features, sprint planning, sprint review)